NHSDigital/NHSDigital-FHIR-BookingAndReferrals/guides/Training-guide-BARS/Home/TEMP-HOLDING-AREA/Content-Negotiation/Mechanism.page.md

 				}
 	]
 ```

+### The receivers responsibility

+The receiver at this level only needs to evaluate the Accept Header to ensure there is no major version discrepancy.
+A 406 response with the appropriate OprationOutcome should be given if this is the case.

 ## Identifying MessageDefinitions

 A receivers MessageDefinitions will contain several identifiers that will allow a Sender to ascertain whether their use cases workflow can be completed beyond what the CapabilityStatement has already confirmed.
 The Message Definition will also contain a version for version negotiation.